Return to top

 pie crust on a baking dish

 Brush The Top Of The Crust: Brush the crust with your vegan egg wash (olive oil or almond milk) and sprinkle with sesame seeds.
-Pierce the crust with a knife to allow the steam to come through while cooking.
+Pierce the crust with a sharp knife to allow the steam to come through while cooking.
+Make sure to create very small slits, and not to cut them too large.

 pie crust added to top of baking dish